Read This First

 Prompt 2: For each of the 16 concepts above, create 3 scenarios depicting the concept in action.

-The section turns on Transcendence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Transcendence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Essential Existentialist Concepts, Absurdity, and Authenticity.
+Treat Essential Existentialist Concepts, Absurdity, and Authenticity as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The humanistic pressure is lived orientation: a view matters when it changes how a person inhabits meaning, finitude, or agency.

 One honest test after reading is whether the reader can use Essential Existentialist Concepts to sort a live borderline case or answer a serious objection about Existentialism: Key Concepts.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.